 - Audit requires more time and resources as compared to assurance services.

-- Audit is the first step, whereas assurance procedure starts once the audit is complete.
+- Audit is the first step, whereas the assurance procedure starts once the audit is complete.

-- Audit is a way to disclose any fraudulent or dishonest activity i.e misuse of the fund or misrepresentation of facts.
-Assurance provides true and authentic information to the stakeholders, which helps in reaching a better decision.
+- Audit is a way to disclose any fraudulent or dishonest activity i.e. misuse of the fund or misrepresentation of facts.
+Assurance provides true and authentic information to the stakeholders, which helps reach a better decision.

 In this article, we have tried to draw out a clear difference between audit and assurance services.
-Although these processes are different from each other, yet they are closely linked.
-Hence, they are equally important in evaluating the performance and financial records of a company.
+Although these processes are different from each other, they are closely linked.
+Hence, they are equally important in evaluating a company’s performance and financial records.
 Audit and assurance identify any misrepresentation or fraudulent activities in the accounting records.
 In addition, these processes provide essential information to the stakeholders, which is essential for making better decisions.